jubalh/gontributions/README.md

 In any case, I just like backups.
 From there the program grew, to create a small overview in HTML format so you could show the projects you contribute to to others.

+Please read [MEANING.md](MEANING.md) to learn more about what is tracked and how to interpret the information.

 ## Configuration
 You need to create a json file containing your open source contributions.
 The format is pretty easy.
 It is best to create an example configuration file and adapt it.